-Subtract a decade and a half in age—and that pregnant wife—and you’ve got a solid portrait of a new millennium’s college drinking culture.
+Subtract a decade and a half in age—and the pregnant wife—and you’ve got a solid portrait of a new millennium’s college drinking culture.
 The game is Edward Fortyhands, and UrbanDictionary.com’s top definition—composed by user “Dj Skeet” in 2006—is all you really need to know about playing it:

 “When you tape a 40 [-ounce malt liquor] to each hand and can’t take them off until you are finishied [sic] drinking them.”